THE KINDERGARTEN EDUCATION ACT

 9.)
 Where should I enroll my child and how can I make sure there will be no problem with his/her school records?

 To whatever DepEd ACCREDITED school.
 Only accredited schools can provide the LRN (Learning Reference Number) of the student which will carry all their school records until college.
 Also, LRN is only provided to students who satisfy all the requirements for Kindergarten – age and curriculum.
-So before you enroll your child to a particular school, ask if they will/can provide LRN.
+So before you enroll your child in a particular school, ask if they will/can provide LRN.

 10.)
 This is so dumb.
 Can there be exemptions in this rule?

 So far, none.
-DepEd is firm on “setting its foot down” when it comes to age cut off and eligibility of incoming learners.
+DepEd is firm on “setting its foot down” when it comes to age cut-off and eligibility of incoming learners.

 - Legal Bases of Education – R.A No. 10157 & R.A.
 No. 10533

 - DepEd will be more strict with age requirements for incoming pupils